eddie-knight/toc/proposals/graduation/cert-manager.md

 - [x] **Used in appropriate capacity by at least 3 independent + indirect/direct adopters, (these are not required to be in the publicly documented list of adopters)**

 <!-- (TOC Evaluation goes here) -->
-The project provided the TOC with a list of adopters for verification of use of the project at the level expected, i.e. production use for graduation, dev/test for incubation.
+The project provided the TOC with a list of adopters for verification of use of the project at the level expected, e.g. production use for graduation, dev/test for incubation.

 The project is used by a large base of organisations, most of which prefer to remain anonymous.